Application Deadline: March 15, 2019 at 11:59 pm PST

 As part of your internship you will be exposed to:

--Instrumentation (Strain gauges, string pots, pressure transducers, and tying into OEM systems)
+- Instrumentation (strain gauges, string pots, pressure transducers, tying into OEM systems)

-- Must be a second-year or third-year student currently attending a 4-year Bachelor’s program, majoring in mechanical or aerospace engineering.
+• Must be a second-year or third-year student currently attending a 4-year Bachelor’s program, majoring in aerospace, electrical, or mechanical engineering.

 The engineering internship program is a 12-week developmental opportunity. *************************************************************************

 2019 Internship Essay Questions (each essay should be 200 words or less):

 1. How were you first introduced to aerospace engineering?
 How have you continued to develop your technical skills and seek additional exposure to the field?

 2. Tell us about a time you’ve used your engineering skills in your personal life – hobbies and other outside interests.
 Please go into detail about how you used technical skills.

 3. At Tamarack, we believe that a diversity of perspectives, ideas, and cultures leads to the creation of better products and services.
 Tell us about your background and experiences and how they make you unique.

 Submit your resume, three references and answers to the questions HERE (email@example.com).